 Inventories are stated at the lower of cost or market.
 Cost is determined on a standard cost basis that approximates the first-in, first-out (FIFO) method.
 Market is determined based on net realizable value.
 Appropriate consideration is given to obsolescence, excessive levels, deterioration, and other factors in evaluating net realizable values.
-Our cannabis products consists of prepackaged purchased goods ready for resale, along with produced edibles and extracts developed under our production license.
+Our cannabis products consist of prepackaged purchased goods ready for resale, along with produced edibles and extracts developed under our production license.

-Property, Plant and Equipment
+Property, Plant, and Equipment

-Property and equipment is recorded at the lower of cost or estimated net recoverable amount, and is depreciated using the straight-line method over the estimated useful lives.
-Computer equipment is being depreciated over a three-year period.
+Property and equipment is recorded at the lower of cost or estimated net recoverable amount, and is depreciated using the straight-line method over its estimated useful life.
+Property acquired in a business combination is recorded at estimated initial fair value.
+Property, plant, and equipment are depreciated using the straight-line method based on the lesser of the estimated useful lives of the assets or the lease term based upon the following life expectancy: